logo

 • The first stools, meconium, are thick, sticky, and dark green in newborns.

 • Yellow, seedy, and loose stools are common during breastfeeding.
-However, formula-fed babies often pass firmer stools, which can be tan or brown in colour.
+However, formula-fed babies often pass firmer stools, which can be tan or brown.

 • Your baby's age and how you're feeding them will determine how often they poop; the frequency can range from several times a day to once every few days.